Chinese Idioms Beyond Chengyu: Everyday Expressions With the Chinese Culture Explained

 拍马屁 (pāi mǎ pì)

 Literal translation: "to pat a horse's butt."
 The real meaning?
 Kissing up to someone, flattering them excessively.
-If your coworker constantly compliments the boss for obviously selfish reasons, they're 拍马屁.
+If your coworker constantly compliments the boss for obviously selfish reasons, what they're doing is 拍马屁.
 The expression comes from Mongol culture where patting a warrior's horse was considered flattery.

 走马观花 (zǒu mǎ guān huā)